matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 Now we are really starting to get into theoretical territory.

-By this time, there will be more system-typed programming languages that are alternatives to both Rust and C/C++.
+By this time, there will be more system-level programming languages that are competitors to both Rust and C/C++.
 While there are some languages today (like Zig), they aren't supported well enough or have a large enough community to be a true competitor.
 However, by this point some of those languages will be big enough to start gaining some traction.
-The fact that they're easier than Rust and closer to how the C/C++ community think will help them grow faster than Rust is growing.
-At the same time, Rust will be starting to get some well-developed libraries, but it will be struggling even more with the "steep learning curve" issues it's having now.
+The fact that they're easier than Rust, less error-prone than C/C++, and closer to how many devs already think will help them grow faster than Rust is growing.

+At the same time, Rust will be starting to get some well-developed libraries.
+At this point, the Rust ecosystem will be "mature" enough for companies to start investigating it.
+However, it is also at this point that it will begin to struggle a lot more in growth and acceptance with the "steep learning curve" issues.
+Companies don't want to pay lots of money to retrain developers, so their adoption will be slow, if it happens at all.
+Also, by the 4-5 year marks, enough additional complexity will be added to the Rust that the learning curve issue will be magnified.
-While Rust won't be going away, it won't be super popular either.
+While Rust won't be going away, it won't be very popular either.

 If server costs are still rising, even if infrequently, then we will see almost no growth in "microservices" and an increasing movement into "efficient development."
 Efficient development will involve both moving away from microservices and prioritizing leaner code.
-Leaner code will mostly focus on libraries, at least at this stage.
+Leaner code will mostly focus on libraries and frameworks.
+There will be some movements that are about optimizing code for existing languages, and smaller movements for using systems languages for traditionally non-systems tasks.
+There will also be movements for "off the cloud" and "you don't need the cloud."

-There would be some companies experimenting with rewrites in systems languages.
+Ssome companies will be experimenting with rewrites of their code into systems languages.
 Many of the talks given by these companies would focus on Rust alternatives, such as Zig, Jai, Carbon, or C++2.
-C++ would also start appearing in web conferences again, but exclusively in its modern form or in one of the C++ compatible languages.
+C++ would also start appearing in web conferences again, but exclusively in its modern form.
 Rust would still be around and still be talked about, but by this point it won't be the hot new thing on the block.
 Also, its many warts and complexities would really be manifesting itself and would be slowing down large-scale adoption.
-In another 3-5 years of increasing server costs most companies that still exist on the cloud would start investing in rewrites to a faster language.

-If services were still rising prices, then "one-time pay" products would be booming.
-Users would start preferring to pay to own a copy of a movie or software product instead of paying to use something.
+If services are still rising prices, then "one-time pay" products would be booming.
+Users would start preferring to pay to own a copy of a movie or software product instead of paying to "borrow" or "use".
 There will be a shift as well away from "always online" as simply bundling online services for one-time pay products wouldn't be cost-effective.
 Monthly fees would just be too much, and the "Software as a Service" business model would get a bad reputation.
-Some more services, including paid ones, wil start dying out.
+Some more services, including paid ones, will start dying out.
 Of course, after the economy stabilizes for a few years, SaaS would come back, but just with a different name.
+SaaS isn't going to truly die, just have dips in popularity, just like "pay to own" hasn't died (for proof, go look at Walmart's $5 DVD/Blu-Ray bins), it's just less popular.

 By this time, if a multi-year recession had taken place, then there would be a lot of internet users with older, slower, machines.
 A large gap in technological power would emerge, with the elite few having newer, faster machines and everyone else having much older hardware.
+This means that software which appeals to wide audiences would have to support slow hardware.
 Client rendered applications and Single-Page Applications would be on the way out, and WASM would have to turn to somewhere off the web to really get going.

-On the flip side, if either the economic situation stabilized, or if there was a quick recovery, then WASM would just be starting to shine as the future of client-rendered content.
-By now, enough languages and frameworks would be developed and refined to give it a fair shake.
+On the flip side, if either there wasn't a prolonged economic crash, then WASM would just be starting to shine as the future of client-rendered content.
+By this mark, enough programming languages and frameworks would be developed and refined to give WASM a fair shake.
 Microsoft's Blazor framework (or future successor) would be leading the charge, at least initially.
 Google would have their own WASM framework to catch up, and they may try to merge it with Android application development.
-If WASM is being used heavily for native applications, Apple would be working on their own framework to keep devs using Macs and XCode for development, though they may not have it released by now.
+If WASM frameworks being to be used for native applications, Apple would be working on their own framework to keep devs using Macs and XCode for iOS development, though they may not have it released by now.

-Additionally, if SaaS prices stabilized, then it would be staying around for a long time.
+Additionally, if SaaS prices stabilized by now, then SaaS would be staying around for a long time.
 Probably at least another decade.
 Stabilization could happen by: leaving the cloud, removing microservice architectures from products, using more efficient languages, and/or a restoration in supply chain costs and energy prices.
 Also, if SaaS and server prices stabilized, then hybrid and remote work would start growing more quickly.
 There would also be a larger exodus of highly-paid engineers leaving